Last Updated on February 25, 2021 by Jim Ferri

 Day Trips From Helsinki

-When you finish doing things in the Finnish capital, there are several day trips from Helsinki that are quite easy.
-Although two involve ferries, one is quite close.
-The other requires you take the ferry from Helsinki to Tallinn, Estonia.
+When you finish doing things in the city, there are several day trips from Helsinki that are quite easy.
+One is quite close; the other requires you take the ferry from Helsinki to Tallinn, Estonia.

-The former is the ferry from Helsinki’s main harbor to the Suomenlinna Sveaborg Fortress.
+The first is Suomenlinna Sveaborg Fortress, reached by ferry from Market Square.
 You can make this either a full-day or a great half-day trip.
-Pick up some food from the stalls on Market Square and enjoy a picnic when you get to the island.
+Pick up some food from the stalls on the square and enjoy a picnic when you get to the island.

 There are many cafes and restaurants on the islands, including some for fine dining.
-There’s also a brewery.
+Also a brewery.

-Roundtrip prices for the ferry from Helsinki to Tallinn are approximately $14-52 per passenger without a car for the two-hour trip.
-Be aware their prices fluctuate seasonally.
+The one-way fare from Helsinki to Tallinn is approximately $55 per passenger (without a car) for the 2½ hour trip.
+Be aware that prices fluctuate both seasonally and with the ferry operator.
 Keep in mind that many European ferries, including the ferries from Helsinki to Tallin, are more like cruise ships.

 If you’d rather stay in Finland, you may want to consider medieval Turku, an interesting city on Finland’s west coast.
 It’s only two hours away by train (a $20-30 ride) and is another interesting possibility for a day trip from Helsinki.